orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 Works, but some systems (Debian) have more than one site package directory.

+^ Asked in IRC

-^ I asked in the Python IRC channel, and someone pointed me to a bit of code that I could no longer find in a popular project (I think it was coverage), which used 5 or 6 different ways to detect the stdlib, falling back to hackily checking the path for the string 'site-packages'.
+^ Shown some code in a popular project (related to code coverage)

+^ used 5 or 6 different ways to detect the stdlib

+^ falling back to hackily checking the path for the string 'site-packages'.

 ---

-# Making it efficient: Skipping the stdlib
+# Making it efficient: Skipping the stdlib + third party packages

 It all boils down to:

 #[fit] Risk vs Reward

-^ It might not be safe to do this in all cases, and if a mistake is made then that will frustrate users.
-Also no other autoreloader I could find does this.
+^ It might not be safe to do this in all cases.

+^ and if a mistake is made then that will frustrate users.

+^ no other autoreloader I could find does this.

 ---

 # Making it efficient: Filesystem notifications

+^ calling stat repeatedly is wasteful.

-^ polling is evil.
-OS's have built in support for filesystem notifications.
-This is where you tell the OS to tell *you* when a file is changed, immediately.
-Sounds good, right?
+^ OS's have built in support for filesystem notifications.

+^ The OS tells you when a change is made

 ---